breuleux/earl-grey/README.md

           < threshold -> "below"
           == threshold -> "equal"

+### Embedded control structures

-The above idiom of creating a function and matching one argument is useful enough to have a **shorthand**:
+The previous idiom of creating a function and matching one argument is useful enough to have a **shorthand**:

-    compare{match, threshold} =
+    compare{match value, threshold} =
        > threshold -> "above"
        < threshold -> "below"
        == threshold -> "equal"